In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

 And this is the final result:

-Let’s add some more to it by adding a new counter object to the same text element that displays information about items that each box contains.
-Suppose your boxes contain 24 items, each numbered with an alphabetic encoding ranging from AA to ZZ.
+Let’s go one step further by adding a new counter object to the text element that displays information about the items contained in each box.
+Assume the boxes contain 24 articles, each numbered with an alphabetic coding in the range from AA to ZZ.

 This counter starts for 0 (which in alphabetic values corresponds to letter A), increases by 24 units each label, and is displayed with 2 digits (or letters in this case).